Jersey City Workplace Accident Lawyers

 Workers’ compensation is typically seen as the sole remedy for accident cases against employers, barring employees from filing a personal injury lawsuit.
 However, if a separate third-party had a hand in causing the accident, they are not shielded from legal consequences and may face legal ramifications for their negligent actions.

-Contact a Lawyer with Brach Eichler Trial Lawyers Today
+Contact a Lawyer with Brach Eichler Injury Lawyers Today